 Favorite use of Lemons: squeezed on salad greens, with a shake of parmesan

-Favorite use of lemons: in water and for cleaning hands after a meal
+Favorite use of lemons: in water and for cleaning

 Here are some of our past team members:

 Booka was born and raised in St. Louis and moved to the Bay Area in 2006.
 Once here, she immediately sought out ways to blend her appreciation for food, passion for social justice and natural skills as an entrepreneur.
 She served on the Board of Slow Food Berkeley and then in 2010 turned her attention from slow food to urban agriculture.
 While enrolled in a permaculture course, she helped activate the Hayes Valley Farm Project.
 In 2011 she founded the tree-advocacy organization, Roots to Fruits, to support the planting of fruit trees in Bay Area schools and open spaces.
 She is the Garden Coordinator of the Potrero Hill Learning Project, a new community garden space in Potrero Hill.
-When not teaching or volunteering, Booka gardening in her own backyard garden in the Haight-Ashbury neighborhood.
+When not teaching or volunteering, Booka enjoys gardening in her own backyard garden in the Haight-Ashbury neighborhood.

 Favorite use of lemons: to make lemon ginger honey tea